 Inventory, lb : 0

-Tromboncino squash is available year round with peak season mid to late summer through fall.
+Tromboncino squash is available year-round, with peak season in the late summer through fall.

-Tromboncino squash has high water content and is an excellent source of potassium, calcium, iron, zinc, and omega-3 fatty acids.
-It also contains powerhouse antioxidants such as vitamin A and C.
+Tromboncino squash is an excellent source of potassium, calcium, iron, zinc, and omega-3 fatty acids.
+It also contains antioxidants such as vitamins A and C.

-Tromboncino squash is an heirloom vegetable, which means it is an open-pollinated, old-time variety that is passed down within multiple generations in families rather than being a hybrid between two varieties.
-Italian households value the Tromboncino squash for its abundant harvest and flavors.
-Gnocchi and pasta are traditional dishes Italians use the squash in and they also enjoy sautéing it with olive oil and garlic to reduce the bitter flavor.
+Tromboncino squash is an heirloom vegetable, which means it is an open-pollinated, old-time variety that has been passed down for generations through seed preservation rather than being a created hybrid from varying varieties.
+Italian households value the Tromboncino squash for its abundant harvest and flavors, and they commonly use the squash to make gnocchi and pasta or sauté it with olive oil and garlic as a stand-alone side dish.